Reggie Torbor: Professional career

-Pre-draft

 New York Giants

-Torbor was drafted by the New York Giants in the fourth round (97th overall) of the 2004 NFL Draft.
+Torbor was drafted by the New York Giants in the fourth round (97th overall) of the 2004 NFL draft.
 He wore No. 58 with the team during his rookie season.

 During his rookie season in 2004, Torbor appeared in all 16 games while starting one.
 His first NFL start came against the Washington Redskins on September 19.
 In a December 12 contest against the Baltimore Ravens, Torbor sacked quarterback Kyle Boller and forced a fumble that was recovered by defensive end Osi Umenyiora and returned 50 yards for a touchdown.
 In the season finale against the Dallas Cowboys he recorded half a sack and recovered a Vinny Testaverde fumble that lead to a Giants touchdown.
 Torbor finished the year with 21 tackles, three sacks (all in the final four games of the season), two forced fumbles and a fumble recovery.

 Prior to the 2005 season, Torbor switched from No. 58 to No. 53.
 He was also inactive for the team's first-round playoff game against the Carolina Panthers after undergoing hernia surgery.
 He earned a starting job during the preseason, but was benched for ineffective play during the team's Week 3 contest.
 He went on to appear in 14 games, starting nine, while missing two.
 On the year, he recorded 34 tackles, an interception, three passes defensed, a forced fumble and a fumble recovery.
 His interception came off St. Louis Rams quarterback Marc Bulger while his fumble recovery came against Dallas Cowboys quarterback Drew Bledsoe.

 In 2006, Torbor appeared in all 16 regular season games for the Giants while starting one, despite it being was reported during the preseason he was a long shot to make the team.
 On defense, he recorded 16 tackles, a sack and a forced fumble.
 He also added 14 special teams tackles, which tied him with fellow linebacker Chase Blackburn for the team lead.
 His forced fumble, which was recovered by safety Gibril Wilson, came against running back Travis Henry and the Tennessee Titans on November 26.

 A restricted free agent in the 2007 offseason, Torbor received a fourth-round tender from the Giants.
-This meant that any team that signed Torbor would have to give the Giants a fourth-round pick in the 2007 NFL Draft as compensation.
+This meant that any team that signed Torbor would have to give the Giants a fourth-round pick in the 2007 NFL draft as compensation.
 He signed his tender on May 3.

 That season, Torbor went on to appear in all 16 games for the Giants for the second straight season, and started six of them.
 All six of his regular season starts, and his four subsequent starts, were in place of injured linebacker Mathias Kiwanuka.
 On the season, he recorded 29 tackles, a sack and a pass defensed on defense while adding seven tackles on special teams.
 During the playoffs, he sacked quarterback Tony Romo in the team's divisional win over the Dallas Cowboys.
 He finished the postseason with 10 tackles and a sack, including two tackles in the Giants' Super Bowl XLII victory over the New England Patriots.